VariantXYZ/blog.md/posts/00002_Variable_Width_Fonts,_a_quick_comparison/post.md

 # Preface

+A [recent study](https://www.science.org/doi/10.1126/sciadv.aaw2594) I saw popping up on some social media commented on how information density over time across spoken languages was fairly similar despite vastly different approaches (different syllable counts, general rate of speech, etc...).
+The obvious criticisms aside (e.g., languages being more or less efficient in specific contexts due to general cultural shifts), it did get me thinking a bit about *written* information density, especially when it comes to displaying things on fairly low-power limited systems (<sub>yes I mean the Gameboy</sub>).

-Over the years, I've done a fair amount of reverse engineering on old games to enable translations from Japanese (I haven't really touched games in other languages, but maybe one day).
+Over the years, I've done a fair amount of reverse engineering on old GB stuff to enable translations from Japanese.
 I think I'm generally rather slow overall, but I do have a process:

 1. Identify what's writing the text out
 	* Text is usually represented as a set of indices into a larger tileset